|Build these documents online|

 If you are talking about asset protection, then, yes, a company as a trustee provides better insolvency protection.

-Q: The Bare Trustee is going to holds some listed shares.
+Q: The Bare Trustee is going to hold some listed shares.
 This is in trust for the Trustee of a Family Trust.

-Consider the four most popular ‘bare’ trusts in Australia:
+Consider the two most popular ‘bare’ trusts in Australia:

 You sign a Declaration of Trust BEFORE you make an offer to buy something: